George V: First World War

+King George V (centre) with his senior commanders at Buckingham Palace, 19 December 1918.
+From left to right: William Birdwood, Henry Rawlinson, Herbert Plumer, George V, Douglas Haig, Henry Horne, Julian Byng.

 Two months after the end of the war, the King's youngest son, John, died aged 13 after a lifetime of ill health.
 George was informed of his death by Queen Mary, who wrote, "[John] had been a great anxiety to us for many years ...
 The first break in the family circle is hard to bear but people have been so kind & sympathetic & this has helped us much."

 In May 1922, George toured Belgium and northern France, visiting the First World War cemeteries and memorials being constructed by the Imperial War Graves Commission.
 The event was described in a poem, "The King's Pilgrimage" by Rudyard Kipling.
 The tour, and one short visit to Italy in 1923, were the only times George agreed to leave the United Kingdom on official business after the end of the war.